John Florio: Portrait by William Hole

 “To his loving Father and worthy Friend Master John Florio.
 The Ayde of his Muses.
 Ben Jonson seales this testimony of Friendship and Love.”

 This is a very important testimony on behalf of John Florio as a shadow-writer or, at least, as a collaborator.
-Ben Jonson’s dedication has never been fully appreciated and Florio’s role has only been partially evaluated, and only as the mere provider of informations about Italian folklore.
+Ben Jonson’s dedication has never been fully appreciated and Florio’s role has only been partially evaluated, and only as the mere provider of information about Italian folklore.
 Florio’s works, his two encyclopedias as well as his work of art, Montaigne’s Essays, are the proof that he was much more capable of being the simple teacher as some historians have tried to pen over the centuries, sometimes not only diminishing his works, but also relegating him to obscurity.

 With that dedication, Ben Jonson showed that he could speed up the composition of his Volpone and conclude it in five weeks also because he had John Florio on his side as his precious collaborator.
 If John Florio has been the “ayde” of Jonson’s muse he can well have been the ayde of many other muses.
 This important aspect of Florio’s literary career, which has always been studded with precious collaborations, has not yet been fully detected not even investigated.